cottonwoodcoding/repack/README.md

 #### Use with webpack-dev-server live reload

-If you're using the webpack dev server's live reload feature (not the React hot reloader), you'll also need to include the following in your layout template:
+If you're using the webpack dev server's live reload feature (not the React hot reloader), you'll also need the following in your layouts/application template:

 ``` html
 <script src="http://localhost:3808/webpack-dev-server.js"></script>
 ```

-This has been added to layouts/index.html.erb by default.
+**This has been added to layouts/application.html.erb by default.**

 ### Configuration Defaults